Summersville, West Virginia: History

 Summersville was laid out in 1824.
 The city was named for Lewis Summers, a local judge who had introduced the bill to create Nicholas County.

 Summersville was home to both Union and Confederate encampments during the Civil War.
 The town was mostly burned down by the Confederate spy Nancy Hart Douglas during the war.
 The town was rebuilt by 1884.

 In 1914, Nicholas County High School was established, then located downtown in the "Old Main".
 More buildings were built on the campus to house the growing student body until a new building north of town was finished in 1978.

 Construction on Summersville Dam began in 1960 and was finished and dedicated by President Lyndon Baines Johnson in 1966.

-Since the upgrade of U.S. Route 19 through Summersville from a two lane highway to a four lane highway, the city has become the economic center of Nicholas County.
+Since the upgrade of US-19 through Summersville from a two lane highway to a four lane highway, the city has become the economic center of Nicholas County.
 The road is commonly used by northern travelers as a shortcut to the south.

 Summersville is home to the annual Potato Festival.

-On June 23, 2016 flooding impacted Summersville.
+On June 23, 2016, flooding impacted Summersville.
 This resulted in Summersville Middle School being demolished and relocated to a modular setting after flood waters damaged the school.
 Ground was broken on a new campus for Summersville Middle School, Nicholas County High School, and the Nicholas County Career and Technical Center on June 2, 2020.